 Fourier transform#

 The (2D) Fourier transform is a very classical tool in image processing.
-It is the extension of the well known Fourier transform for signals which decomposes a signal into a sum of complex oscillations (actually, complex exponential).
-In image processing, the complex oscillations always come by pair because the pixels have real intensities.
+It is the extension of the Fourier transform for signals which decomposes a signal into a sum of complex oscillations (actually, complex exponential).
+In image processing, the Fourier transform decomposes an image into a sum of oscillations with different frequencies, phase and orientation.
+Note that the oscillations are not complex exponential if the the pixels are real values.

-Fig. 32 shows the decomposition of a synthetic image into oscillations.
+So, the Fourier transform gives information about the frequency content of the image, i.e. how the intensities in the image are distributed through different frequencies.
+Fig. 35 shows the decomposition of a synthetic image into oscillations.
 In this toy-example, the image is simple enough to be decomposed by using only three oscillations.
 We will see further that usual images need much more oscillations.
-The Fourier transform gives information about the frequency content of the image.

 ../_images/fourier-decomposition.svg

-Fig. 32 A synthetic image and the three oscillations (frequencies) that compose the image.#
+Fig. 35 A synthetic image and the three oscillations (frequencies) that compose the image.
+The third oscillation (on the right) is of lower frequency than the first two oscillations.#

 Direct Fourier transform#